ziirish/burp-ui/README.md

 * More statistics.
 * etc.

-Also note that in the future, I'd like to write a burp-client UI.
+Also note that in the future, I'd like to write a burp-client GUI.
 But I didn't think yet of what to do.

 # Licenses